 Use United States (or United States of America) as the proper noun; use U.S. as the adjective.

-For news releases, lowercase “university” when it stands alone in reference to Ohio Wesleyan.
-Per tradition, capitalize “University” in all other publications in reference to Ohio Wesleyan.)
+Lowercase “university” when it stands alone in reference to Ohio Wesleyan.

 See Ohio Wesleyan University.

 Spell out in regular usage, but vs. may be used in short, common expressions.
 Use v. for court cases.

 - She is debating the merits of applying for a Theory-to-Practice Grant versus enrolling in a Travel-Learning Course.

 - The classic argument is guns vs. butter.